 18 Montague St, Dublin 2

 Don’t be put off by the long queue!
-It’s a good sign the food is good, and it moves really quickly!
+It’s a sign that the food is good, and it moves really quickly!
 They don’t have a vegan option on the board, but if you ask for a vegan sandwich or wrap, they are happy to fix you one up!
-It’s usually the veggie option but they swap the cheese for avocado for no extra cost and they’re the best sandwiches/wraps out there!
+It’s usually the veggie option but they swap the cheese for avocado or humous for no extra cost.
+They are delicious!
 The soups are all vegan and the salad dressings don’t contain honey anymore.
 I recently discovered the banana bread and some muffins are vegan too.
 Be sure to ask, if you’re sweet tooth is calling.

 They have one in the CHQ building in Dublin, but I’m thrilled they have opened in some Applegreen petrol stops for our Ireland road trips, and when I’m en route home to Northern Ireland!
 I had the khao San wrap!
 It’s great having the option of healthy food instead of Burger King chips!
 They now have a vegan chilli 🙂